Building material: Glass

 Glassmaking is considered an art form as well as an industrial process or material.

 Clear windows have been used since the invention of glass to cover small openings in a building.
 Glass panes provided humans with the ability to both let light into rooms while at the same time keeping inclement weather outside.

 Glass is generally made from mixtures of sand and silicates, in a very hot fire stove called a kiln, and is very brittle.
 Additives are often included the mixture used to produce glass with shades of colors or various characteristics (such as bulletproof glass or lightbulbs).

-The use of glass in architectural buildings has become very popular in the modern culture.
+The use of glass in architectural buildings has become very popular in modern culture.
 Glass "curtain walls" can be used to cover the entire facade of a building, or it can be used to span over a wide roof structure in a "space frame".
 These uses though require some sort of frame to hold sections of glass together, as glass by itself is too brittle and would require an overly large kiln to be used to span such large areas by itself.

 Glass bricks were invented in the early 20th century.

 Gypsum concrete

 Gypsum concrete is a mixture of gypsum plaster and fibreglass rovings.
-Although plaster and fibres fibrous plaster have been used for many years, especially for ceilings, it was not until the early 1990s that serious studies of the strength and qualities of a walling system Rapidwall, using a mixture of gypsum plaster and 300mm plus fibreglass rovings, were investigated.
+Although plaster and fibres fibrous plaster have been used for many years, especially for ceilings, it was not until the early 1990s that serious studies of the strength and qualities of a walling system Rapidwall, using a mixture of gypsum plaster and 300 mm plus fibreglass rovings, were investigated.
 With an abundance of gypsum (naturally occurring and by-product chemical FGD and phospho gypsums) available worldwide, Gypsum concrete-based building products, which are fully recyclable, offer significant environmental benefits.